mingder78/railspacific-chef-workshop/README.md

 RailsPacific Chef & Immutable Infrastructure Workshop
 ==========================

-This is intended to be use with [RailsPcific](http://railspacific.com) workshop “Chef & Immutable Infrastructure”.
+This is intended to be used with [RailsPcific](http://railspacific.com) workshop “Chef & Immutable Infrastructure”.

+Slides are available on [SpeakerDeck]([https://speakerdeck.com/dlackty/chef-and-immutable-infrasturcture](https://speakerdeck.com/dlackty/chef-and-immutable-infrasturcture)).

 ## Exercises